Uvacoder/library-of-randomness/README.md

 ## Notes

+**Due to an API limitation**, the bookmarklet cannot currently select an item from the full catalogue, and is limited to the first ~1% of results (~24,000 items).
+If the API restriction is lifted, the bookmarklet will be changed to select from all items.
+In the meantime, consider this project a 'working prototype'.
+(This is being tracked in #1).

 By default, _L-O-R_ limits the range of possible results to images.
 If you would like to visit results of any type, change the setting `VISUAL` to `false`, and recompile the bookmarklet.